 Student Accountability Process

-APU’s Social Distancing Protocols (SDP) inform the following expectations adapted from our Physical (Social) Distancing Protocol.
-Students who have been approved to come to campus in person are expected to abide by these guidelines whenever university access is allowed in any capacity.
-APU encourages compliance by fostering a spirit of cooperation related to wearing facial coverings, physical distancing, daily symptoms tracking, and more.
+Students who come to campus in person are expected to abide by the following guidelines.
+APU encourages compliance by fostering a spirit of cooperation related to wearing facial coverings, daily symptoms tracking, and more.
 Failure to follow these expectations will result in appropriate corrective and disciplinary action as determined by the university.

 Symptoms Tracking Expectations

-All students who are approved to come to campus during the 2020-21 academic year are required to consistently fill out their Daily Symptoms Tracker on their MyCougar Health Portal.
+All unvaccinated students who are accessing our campus during the 2021-22 academic year are required to consistently fill out their Daily Symptoms Tracker on their MyCougar Health Portal.
 Each student must fill out their symptoms tracker before 1 p.m. unless they are provided with a different directive from the Student Health Center.

 - Students living in university housing: Everyday (including weekends) by 1 p.m.